 This extension ladder is made up of aluminum.
-It consists of three parts of 20 feet length.
-It can be used up to 45 feet only because when we open its 15 feet length used for overlapping.
+It consists of three parts of 20 feet in length.
+It can be used up to 45 feet only because when we open its 15 feet length is used for overlapping.
 It becomes elastic due to its length.
 Therefore its elasticity can be reduced by using two supporting poles.

 Total length: 60 feet.

 Working length: 45 feet.

 It is normally used in Airports, Railway stations, and in modem buildings.
 It is automatic and electric and can run every time.
 It is easy to use we can just put our feet on the first step and it takes us up to the upper floor.

 - The ladder should be checked before and after use.

 - Do not put a heavyweight on it (when stored).

 - Prevent the ladder from rain, sunlight, and rust.

 - Proper oiling and greasing check pulley & other parts for oiling.

 - Do not use a ladder affected by acidic material.